Introduction

 Day 5:

 After a lovely breakfast with plenty of choice, we set off from the hotel with a private driver in a minivan with our Turkish Guide Ben and out Turkey rep Berna.
 We travelled to Kaymakli to visit the underground city with a labyrinth of narrow tunnels and passageways which were used to hide over 500 people during the Roman invasions.
-After a short refreshment break, we went onto a local Turkish rug emporium where we were shown a demonstration of how silk and wool rugs were being hand made by local families.
-Some taking over a year and a half to hand weave on a loom.
+After a short refreshment break, we went to a local Turkish rug emporium where we were shown a demonstration of how silk and wool rugs were being hand made by local families, some taking over a year and a half to hand weave on a loom.
 We were also shown the history of a silk work worm, and how the silk is dyed using local plants.
-We were also shown how the silkworms cocoons are teased apart and hand spun to use in weaving the rugs. (sadly, they were all out of my budget with the cheapest rug starting from £1000!)
+We were also shown how the silkworms cocoons are teased apart and hand spun to use in weaving the rugs.
+(Sadly, they were all out of my budget with the cheapest rug starting from £1,000!)

 Lunch was hosted at the Millocal restaurant, offering views of Cappadocia and the highest point of Uçhisar.
 The food again was plentiful and varied.
-After lunch we stopped in Pigeon Valley; home to pigeon coops hand carved into the rocks in various forms.
-Then onto the Kizilcukur Valley to see the famous UNESCO world heritage site featuring the fairy chimneys of Cappadocia.
+After lunch, we stopped in Pigeon Valley; home to pigeon coops hand carved into the rocks in various forms.
+Then we went to Kizilcukur Valley to see the famous UNESCO world heritage site featuring the fairy chimneys of Cappadocia.
 I even found one named after me; St Simeon who was a famous hermit!
-All of the chimneys eroded over centuries to create an amazing chimney like structures which looked too impossible to be true.
+All of the chimneys had eroded over centuries to create an amazing chimney like structures which looked too impossible to be true.

 The highlight of today was visiting the Chez Galip Pottery where my work colleague Andrea from our Wells branch got to throw her own pot showing hidden talents.
 None of us knew she had that talent.
 We were taught by a master with over 35 years of making pottery unique to the region.